UNO998/AnagramsChecker/README.md

 One way is using maven command

-1. cd to root folder or project
+1. cd to root folder of project
 2. type 'mvn test' in terminal to run the test in project
 3. type 'mvn spring-boot:run' in terminal to run the server
 4. access server by URL: http://localhost:8080/anagrams/{string1}/{string2}